diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The implicit conversion rules can be summarized as follows.
 Any numeric type can be implicitly converted to a wider type, or to a text type (STRING, VARCHAR, CHAR). `All the text types can be implicitly converted to another text type.
 Perhaps surprisingly, they can also be converted to DOUBLE or DECIMAL`.
 BOOLEAN types cannot be converted to any other type, and they cannot be implicitly converted to any other type in expressions.
 TIMESTAMP and DATE can be implicitly converted to a text type.

-You can perform explicit type conversion using CAST.
+You can perform explicit type conversion using `CAST`.
 For example, CAST('1' AS INT) will convert the string '1' to the integer value 1.
 If the cast fails—as it does in CAST('X' AS INT), for example—the expression returns NULL.

 ### Hive Tables
 A Hive table is logically made up of the data being stored and the associated metadata describing the layout of the data in the table.
 The data typically resides in HDFS, although it may reside in any Hadoop filesystem, including the local filesystem or S3.
 Hive stores the metadata in a relational database and not in, say, HDFS.

 #### Managed Tables and External Tables
 When you create a table in Hive, by default Hive will manage the data, which means that Hive `moves the data` into its warehouse directory(managed tables).
-Alternatively, you may create an external table, which tells Hive to refer to the data that is at an existing location outside the warehouse directory.
+Alternatively, you may create an external table, which tells Hive to `refer to` the data that is at an existing location outside the warehouse directory.

 The difference between the two table types is seen in the LOAD and DROP semantics.